Violent criminals among illegal immigrants caught in California raid derailed by Dem mayor

 "What she did is no better than a gang lookout yelling 'police' when a police cruiser comes in the neighborhood, except she did it to a whole community.
 This is beyond the pale," he said.

-An ICE spokesperson gave Fox News a list of the types of crimes for which those arrested in the rad had been convicted.
+An ICE spokesperson gave Fox News a list of the types of crimes for which those arrested in the raid had been convicted.
 They cover a range of bad behavior: aggravated assault, murder, hit-run, lewd acts with a minor, burglary, cruelty toward a child, indecent exposure, domestic violence, drug trafficking, battery, sex offenses and false imprisonment.

 ICE pointed, in particular, to the case of Armando Nunez-Salgado, a Mexican gang member who had been deported four times and had convictions including assault with a deadly weapon, burglary, hit-and-run causing injury and evasion of a police officer.